BrettMayson/HEMTT/book/rhai/library/filesystem.md

 # File System

-HEMTT has two types file systems, which one is used depends on the context.
+HEMTT has two types of file systems, which one is used depends on the context.

-[Scripts](../scripts/index.md) always use the real file system, as the run outside of the build process.
+[Scripts](../scripts/index.md) always use the real file system, as they run outside of the build process.

 [Hooks](../hooks/index.md) use the virtual file system during the `pre_build` and `post_build` phases, and the real file system during the `pre_release` and `post_release` phases.